SecJS/Base/README.md

   // Both, wheres and relations will only work for external requests.

-  protected Model = new User() // Give the Model value to Lucid, so he knows what to work with
+  protected Model = User.name // Give the Model value to Lucid, so he knows what to work with
   // You can subscribe TypeOrmBaseRepository methods in here if you want!
 }
 ```